 Living with a disability, or caring for a loved one who is disabled, can be a full-time job.
 You may be aware that the federal government, through the Social Security Administration, provides benefits for disabled individuals.
 However, applying for those benefits may be a daunting process – it can take a surprisingly long time, involving multiple steps and much waiting.
 Perhaps you have already attempted to apply for those benefits and have been confronted by confusing rules and requirements.
 The government doesn’t always make it easy; getting your application right at each step matters.

-If you’ve already begun the process, or if your claim has been denied, it is still to your benefit to consult with a Florida Social Security lawyer, who can put you in the best position to obtain benefits.
+If you’ve already begun the process, or if your claim has been denied, it is still to your benefit to consult with a Stuart injury lawyer, who can put you in the best position to obtain benefits.